Journalist and Author Carey Gillam Shares Decades of Research into Monsanto and its Ubiquitous Weed Killer

 GILLAM.
 The 1983 mouse study illustrates a troubling dynamic.
 You can see in documents how Monsanto talked about what they did with that study and other studies, as far as regulators were concerned.
 The study in question involved 400 mice.
 The EPA’s toxicology experts looked at the study and came to the obvious conclusion: “This stuff causes cancer.”
-In the study the mice, other than the controls, were dosed with glyphosate and some got these rare tumors.
+In the study, the mice, other than the controls, were dosed with glyphosate and some got these rare tumors.
 Monsanto’s response was to say, “You’re just not looking at it right.
 These tumors aren’t really due to glyphosate.”
 At first the EPA toxicologists held firm and remained outspoken.
 “Monsanto’s argument is unacceptable.
 Glyphosate is suspect.
 Our job is to protect the public, not the registrant.”
-They wrote such words in memo after memo.
-Monsanto then hired a pathologist, who they said in their internal email chain would convince the EPA that they were wrong.
-Lo and behold he told EPA that there was a tumor in the control group that nobody had noticed before.
+They wrote words like these in memo after memo.
+Monsanto then hired a pathologist who, they said in their internal email chain, would convince the EPA that they were wrong.
+Lo and behold, he told EPA that there was a tumor in the control group that nobody had noticed before.
 The EPA toxicologists continued to fight back.
 This went on and on.
 The EPA had a separate outside group look at it, which told the agency to have Monsanto redo the tests.
 Monsanto refused.
-A decade later in 1993, the EPA finally relented.
+A decade later, in 1993, the EPA finally relented.
 They accepted Monsanto’s study and conclusions and classified glyphosate as having no evidence of carcinogenicity.
 Some of the EPA scientists refused to sign off on that determination.
 This case shows how hard it has been for the EPA to stick with the findings of their own scientists.
-This has occurred repeatedly, for Monsanto with PCBs and dioxin.
+This has occurred repeatedly for Monsanto, with PCBs and dioxin.
 Companies like Monsanto have a lot of clout, and they use that power.
 Monsanto spends a lot of money on lobbyists and campaign contributions, and political appointees hold the top positions at the EPA.

 ACRES U.S.A.
 I understand that the EPA’s Office of Inspector General is currently doing a probe of a former top EPA official on the subject of Roundup.

 ACRES U.S.A.
 As you point out, the federal pesticide statute requires that the EPA weigh the economic benefits against the risks to health and the environment when it evaluates pesticides.
-In contrast, isn’t ATSDR purely a health agency?
+In contrast, isn’t ATSDR [Agency for Toxic Substances and Disease Registry] purely a health agency?

 GILLAM.
 Right.
 ATSDR is part of the Department of Health and Human Services, and it has a different mission.

 ACRES U.S.A.
-We seem to be at a really big, watershed moment right now.
-From the outside it looks like that started when the International Agency on Research on Cancer classified glyphosate as a probable human carcinogen.
+We seem to be at a watershed moment right now.
+From the outside it looks like this started when the International Agency on Research on Cancer classified glyphosate as a probable human carcinogen.
 What do we know about how scientists make such assessments for IARC?